Programs > Brochure

 The program offers courses at three universities: the fall program is based at the Humboldt Universität in former East Berlin and spring-summer at the Freie Universität in former West Berlin.
 Engineering courses may be taken at the Technische Universität in the spring.
 Humboldt was founded in 1810 as the University of Berlin.
 After World War II, it fell under Soviet administration in the divided city.
 Numerous students and faculty members left the east for the freedom of West Berlin, where they founded the Freie Universität in 1948.
 The Freie Universität is today regarded as one of the premier institutions of higher learning in the world.
 It has a student body of 45,000.
 After the fall of the Berlin Wall in 1989, the German government moved quickly to transform Humboldt Universität, which has again become a magnet for students and researchers.
 More than 30,000 students are now enrolled there.
 The Technische Universität Berlin traces its origin back to the late 18th century and is today the largest technical university of Germany with a very high percentage of foreign students.
 It has a student body of 28,000.

 Note - Davidson course numbers are in parentheses and all courses count towards the German major or minor.

 GER 111/212/312: “German Language and Culture” (double credit for GER 198 and 199/298 and 299/381 and 382)

 Choose two of the three:

-(Possibility of a fourth course at the Humboldt or the TU in the true WS; Oct-Feb)
+Possibility of a fifth course at the Humboldt or the TU in the (German) winter semester Oct.-Feb.

-Choose either POL plus 1 or 2 FU/TU courses; or no POL but up to three FU/TU courses.
+Choose either GER 354 plus 1 or 2 FU/TU courses; or no GER but up to three FU/TU courses.

 During the fall and spring-summer programs, students are invited to attend a series of cultural events such as concerts, theaters, and operas at no additional charge.
 Usually the group attends up to six such events, including one or two operas per semester.